2015 Global Corporate Treasury Survey

 Executive summary and key insights

-More than 100 top corporations from around the globe—representing a wide array of global scales, industrial footprints and geographic headquarters—participated in this biennial survey.
+More than 100 top corporations from around the globe—representing a wide array of global scales, industrial footprints, and geographic headquarters—participated in this biannual survey.

 Issues facing today’s corporate treasury groups

 The treasury professionals who responded to the survey contemplated the following:

 - What mandates are provided by the chief financial officer (CFO) and board to treasury?

 - What are the key challenges facing treasury?

 - Has automation addressed the needs of treasurers, or is it still a pipe-dream?